Anthony Ranaudo: Professional career

+Boston Red Sox (2014)

-Draft and minor leagues
+Minor leagues

-Ranaudo was selected 39th overall in the supplemental First Round of the 2010 Major League Baseball draft by the Boston Red Sox.
+Ranaudo was selected 39th overall in the supplemental first round of the 2010 Major League Baseball draft by the Boston Red Sox.
 He signed with them for a $2.55 million signing bonus shortly before the signing deadline on August 16, 2010.
-Ranaudo was assigned first to the Red Sox minor league affiliate Lowell Spinners where he did not pitch in 2010.
+Ranaudo was assigned first to the Red Sox's minor league affiliate Lowell Spinners, where he did not pitch in 2010.

 In 2011, Ranaudo made his professional debut with the Greenville Drive of the South Atlantic League.
 In 10 starts for the Drive, he posted a 4–1 record with a 3.33 earned run average (ERA) and a 1.10 walks plus hits per inning pitched (WHIP) over 46 innings pitched.
-He was then promoted to the Advanced-A Salem Red Sox of the Carolina League, where he went 5–5 with a 4.33 ERA in 16 starts, including 67 strikeouts and a 1.35 WHIP in 81 innings.
+Ranaudo was then promoted to the High-A Salem Red Sox of the Carolina League, where he went 5–5 with a 4.33 ERA in 16 starts, including 67 strikeouts and a 1.35 WHIP in 81 innings.
 He finished the season with a combined 9–6 record and a 3.97 ERA in 26 starts, 117 strikeouts, a 1.27 WHIP and 127 innings pitched.

 Ranaudo was promoted to the Double-A Portland Sea Dogs of the Eastern League for the 2012 season.
 Previously, he was ranked as the top pitching prospect in the Red Sox organization and the 5th overall minor league prospect in Major League Baseball by MiLB.com.
 Ranaudo was injured for much of April and May and did not earn his first win with the Sea Dogs until June.
 His season ended early due to injuries, going 1–3 with a 6.69 earned run average over nine starts in just 37 2/3 innings of work.

 Ranaudo returned to the Portland Sea Dogs in 2013, earning bids in the All-Star Futures Game and the Eastern League All-Star Game along the way.
 At the end of July, he was leading the league in both WHIP (1.09) and batting average against (.204), while posting an 8–4 record and a 2.95 ERA in 19 starts, which included an 8.7 K/9 rate.
 He then gained a promotion to Triple-A Pawtucket Red Sox on August 2.

 Late in August, Ranaudo was selected to the Eastern League Year–End All-Star team and was named the circuit's Pitcher of the Year, as voted on by league managers and media members.

-Ranaudo was added to the Red Sox 40-man roster on November 20, 2013.

-Boston Red Sox
+On November 20, 2013, the Red Sox added Ranaudo to their 40-man roster to protect him from the Rule 5 draft.

 Ranaudo began the 2014 season in the Pawtucket Red Sox rotation.
 He was selected to the 2014 International League All-Star Team but did not play due to an injury.